4W4I5/Semester-6-Notes/VARE/Sessional 1 Prep/Sessional 1 Prep Notes.md

 		- Done via updates by vendors
 		- Zero-Day = Vuln is not patched
 	- Exploit Kit
+		- Baits and traps using malicious servers, observes connected hosts and deploys malware accordingly
 		- Devised to attack computers that are hidden behind their home network
 		- Automatically managing and deploying exploits against a target computer
-		- Baits and traps using malicious servers
 		- Wait for users to contact these malicious server
 - Dimensions of infection vectors
 	- Speed